 - AdWords gets you instant result, as long as you pay up.
 However, SEO is more cost-effective and gives you long-term gains, as long as you put in the work.

-- Consider your limited time, resources and return on investment when choosing which to focus on.
+- You need to consider your limited time, resources and return on investment when choosing which channels to focus on.

 Opinions range from ‘SEO is dead’, to the ‘stop wasting your money on AdWords’.
 It should be no surprise that if you dig a little deeper you will find most of these articles are written by companies that sell SEO or AdWords management services that align with their views.

 The question shouldn’t be which is better, it should be which will work better for your business.

 In this article, we will discuss the difference between SEO and Google AdWords, the pros and cons of each and how to determine which is more suitable for your business.

 What Is Search Engine Optimisation (SEO)?